 Understand your options

-Learn how other physicians are paying off debt
+Learn how some physicians are paying off debt

 Know when and where to get help

-Most physicians finish residency with more than $150,000 in medical school student loans, and nearly half (48%) say they owe more than $200,000.
-It's not uncommon for new doctors to carry student loan debt of $300,000 or more.
+Most physicians finish residency with more than $200,000 in medical school student loans, and it's not uncommon for new doctors to carry student loan debt of $300,000 or more.

 A 2019 medical school debt survey conducted by Weatherby Healthcare produced similar findings.
 Of the physicians surveyed who were still carrying medical school debt, 49% said they still owed more than $200,000, and 32% had more than $250,000 in medical school debt remaining.